gabrielnhn/gabrielnhn.github.io/index.md

 <h1>Projects</h1>

-<p>I'm part of the <a href="https://www.facebook.com/ufpr.yapira">Yapira UFPR</a> Robotics Team.
-Watch our computer vision-based line follower robot at RoboCore Experience 2023, where we received the Innovation Award!</p>
+<p>I'm part of the <a href="https://www.facebook.com/ufpr.yapira">Yapira UFPR</a> Robotics Team.</p>
+<p>Watch our computer vision-based line follower robot at RoboCore Experience 2023, where we received the Innovation Award!</p>

 <a href="https://www.youtube.com/watch?v=ufpI7cly8JM">Line Follower Video</a>